civitai/civitai_comfy_nodes/README.md

 - Workflows copied from Civitai or shared via image metadata will include everything needed to generate the image including all resources

 ## `AIR`: AI Resource
 An AIR is Civitai's way of universally referencing AI Resources.
 It follows the Uniform Resource Naming standard.
 If you're into that kinda thing, you can [read more about it here](https://github.com/civitai/civitai/wiki/AIR-%E2%80%90-Uniform-Resource-Names-for-AI).

-On Civitai, an AIR is a combination of `model id` and optionally at a specific `model version`.
+On Civitai, to keep things brief, an AIR is a combination of `model id` and optionally at a specific `model version`.
 Ex. `{model_id}` or `{model_id}@{version_id}`.

 ### Easy Copy AIRs
 You can enable the display of AIRs on the site for easy copying from the Early Access settings of your [Account Settings](https://civitai.com/user/account).